 The Log Analytics Purge API doesn't affect retention billing.
 To lower retention costs, decrease the retention period for the workspace or for specific tables.

-Tables with unique retention policies
+Tables with unique retention periods

 By default, two data types,

 Tables related to Application Insights resources also keep data for 90 days at no charge.
-You can adjust the retention policy of each of these tables individually:
+You can adjust the retention of each of these tables individually:

 The charge for maintaining archived logs is calculated based on the volume of data you archive, in GB, and the number or days for which you archive the data.